Ultimate New Brunswick Real Estate Investing Guide for 2026

 Mortgage Interest Rates

-Mortgage note investors take over the interest rate of the loan notes that they purchase.
-That rate will unquestionably influence your profitability.
-Interest rates impact the strategy of both sorts of mortgage note investors.
+Mortgage note investors take over the interest rate of the mortgage loan notes that they buy.
+That interest rate will undoubtedly influence your profitability.
+Interest rates are critical to both performing and non-performing note buyers.

 Demographics